 As a philosophy, Stoicism was founded by Zeno of Citium (333 – 262 BC) who used to teach at a painted colonnade called “Stoa” in Athens.
 It has been developed over the coming centuries by Greeks and Romans and has had an important effect on Christianity.
 Unlike many other movements of the time, it was practiced across social lines and boundaries, where slaves such as Epictetus (50-138 AD) and emperors like Marcus Aurelius (121-180) equally embraced this current of thought.

 What are the main premises of their philosophy?
 One can divide them into two related assumptions about the world.
 Stoics believed in absolute determinism.
-Hence, everything that happens is and was meant to occur and we have little if no influence on the outcome of events.
+Hence, everything that happens is and was meant to occur, and we have little, if no, influence on the outcome of events.
 The notions of Fate and Destiny are the two terms we use nowadays to explain this rather fatalistic view.

 A second concept is that one should control and even eliminate strong emotions and attachments similar to the Buddhist view.
 We all have to die and everything has its own end.
 When we over-evaluate things or people, when we have a strong attachment towards them, their loss will cause us much more unhappiness and perturbation.
 In other words, we cannot control or change our environment, the outside world, but we can learn how to deal with our own internal mental world.

 What are the consequences, dangers and benefits of the Stoic movement then?
 Each time period had their own reasons for following this school.
 To the Romans it was appealing because it gave them the necessary courage for battle.
 There was en even blind faith in the fact that all is planned out and that if you were meant to die in the next battle, it was how it should be.
 It could not be dodged or avoided.
-On the other hand it appealed to the Roman temper since they frowned upon being swayed or led astray by emotions, something they considered a feminine trait.
+On the other hand, it appealed to the Roman temper since they frowned upon being swayed or led astray by emotions, something they considered a feminine trait.
 The ideal was to have a clear head in times of distress and suffering so that one never lost control of oneself or the situation.

 The Christians were more interested in the fact that one should devote their whole life to a higher purpose, God and the spreading of Christian ideals and virtues.
 As a result, there were a high number of martyrs during this period.
 For them, life on earth was only a temporary state and one of little significance compared to the never-ending afterlife in heaven.
 They endured torture, persecution, even horrible death with a sense of calm and an evident lack of fear.

-To me, Stoicism is a life-empowering positive philosophy for various reasons.
+To me, stoicism is a life-empowering positive philosophy for various reasons.
 First of all, it provides us with faith in times of distress.
-As we say, “everything happens for a reason”, it gives us support to come to terms with many tragic events and losses in our lives.
+As we say, “everything happens for a reason,” it gives us support to come to terms with many tragic events and losses in our lives.
 The belief in an essentially “good” universe, God, Lord Krishna, Allah with a concrete plan for our growth helps us deal with the myriad difficulties we encounter in life.
-Some might say that we are just fooling ourselves - and that might be true.
-Yet there is always a possibility that it is not make-believe or a foolish assumption and that there is a spiritual entity with good and beneficial intentions and that life is, as Buddhists and Christians claim, an illusion, Maya, or a “test” for moral virtue and fortitude.

 How many times have we been paralyzed in the face of fear of rejection or simply have doubted our own abilities?
 Many times we find ourselves tangled up in negative thoughts that cripple us, that make us immobile.
 So many chances and life opportunities pass us by for that very same reason.
 Stoicism can teach us to become more courageous and confident in our approach to life by getting a grip on our emotions.

-Some are thrown into deep depression, others toy with thoughts of suicide, while other more stoically-minded people accept it with their whole being, learn and grow from it and move on.
-Stoicism does not mean an escape from reality; it means facing the truth while not letting it wrestle us to the ground.
 That is, I think, the strongest and most empowering contribution of stoicism to our lives, confronting adverse events, accepting pain and suffering with our heads held high and our hearts rooted in deep convictions.
-It may not be for everyone, but many can use it to improve their lives and to be prepared for everything else life, fate, destiny has in store for us.
+It may not be for everyone, but many can use it to improve their lives and to be prepared for everything else life, fate, or destiny has in store for us.

-10 comments:
+9 comments:

 hmmmm... good point... maybe i should be stoic from now on i'm way too emotional almost all of the time